polo-language/bin-packer/README.md

 ### Methods

 #### Arguments
-- `obj` is the object whose properties are to be binned.
+- `obj`: The object whose own enumerable properties are to be binned.
-- `measure` is the `string` name of the sub-property giving the size to bin on.
+- `measure`: The `string` name of the sub-property giving the size to bin on.
-- `max` is the size of each bin.
-- `addOversize` defaults to `true`: any item larger than the size given by `max` is added to its own 'oversized' bin at the tail of the returned array.
-If set to `false`, the last bin in the returned array contains an object with all of the oversized elements - note that in this case if there are no oversized elements, an empty object is appended to the array for consistency.
+- `max`: The maximum bin size.

+#### Output
+Each algorithm returns an object with the following keys:
+- `bins`: An array of objects each with total size less than or equal to `max`.
+- `oversized`: An object containing any properties which alone have a size greather than `max`.
+- `invalid`: An object containing any properties with a non-object value or with a missing numeric `measure` property.

 ### Algorithms
-Each algorithm returns an array of objects of the binned properties.

 #### nextFit(obj, measure, max, addOversize)
 Naive algorithm: Opens a new bin whenever a file doesn't fit in the latest one.